Research Integrity

 Year 3 forward

-3 hours of annual refresher training
+3 hours of annual refresher education

 2. Completing workshops offered by your academic unit,

-2. Completing additional face-to-face workshops from the Graduate School,
+2. Completing additional virtual workshops from the Graduate School not previously used to fulfill the basic education requirements,

 4. Holding one-on-one or group discussions with one’s advisor, and/or